thomaslaraia/Snowstradamus/README.md

 `environment_windows.yml`: Version of the yml file to build a virtual environment for Windows.

-`snow_cam_details.csv`: Data containing ICESat-2 tracks and their snow cover conditions on the day of overpass.
+`snow_cam_details.xlsx`: Data containing ICESat-2 tracks and their snow cover conditions on the day of overpass.

 `SCFG_binary.xlsx`: Binary ground observations of snow conditions from 2019 and 2020.

-`adjust_df_cc`: Script to add ALS canopy cover to the SCFG dataframe generated from `SCFG_binary.xlsx`.
+`adjust_df_cc.py`: Script to add ALS canopy cover to the SCFG dataframe generated from `SCFG_binary.xlsx`.

-`dataset_landcover_...`: Rebinned ATL08 data according to different parameters. `forest` uses just forested landcover classes, `all` uses some extra ones, but no water, urban, or permanent snow/ice.
+`dataset_landcover_....pkl`: Rebinned ATL08 data according to different parameters. `forest` uses just forested landcover classes, `all` uses some extra ones, but no water, urban, or permanent snow/ice.
 The number after that is the percentage assumed outlier for Mahalanobis thresholding. `th_` is how many segments a beam must have within the box to be considered in the parallel regression. `1km` means that we are splitting the data into 1km sub-boxes, otherwise we are looking at the entire 8x8km region.
 If not `noprior`, then the slope of the regression has a penalty that pushes the slope to a bimodal prior, assuming that the canopy:ground reflectance ratio is either around 0.1-0.2 or around 0.8-1.0. `ta` means that an atmospheric scattering filter was applied BEFORE parallel regression. `SCFG` and `cc` mean that the relevant dataframe was modified to include SCFG estimates or canopy cover for each entry.

-`generate_dataframe`: Generate dataframe from ATL08 data to be used for analysis according to input parameters.
+`generate_dataframe.py`: Generate dataframe from ATL08 data to be used for analysis according to input parameters.

 `generate_shapefile.py`: Given coordinates, width, height, and a name, generates a file (default geojson) for a box centred at the coordinates.
 Useful for downloading regional data for ATL03 and ATL08.

+`percentage_threshold_variation.py`: Script to generate graphs for how local elevation change affects `MOD10A1F` snow cover.
+Requires a DEM and `MOD10A1F` data.

+`scfg.py`: Takes the ATL08 dataframe that you generate with generate_dataframe.py and attaches the corresponding SCFG FSC estimate to it if it exists.

+`work_in_progress.pkl`: Bad naming, it's made in the `als_testing.ipynb` notebook.
+It adds canaopy cover to the dataframe generated by generate_dataframe.py.

 ## Acknowledgements